All students at the University of Kentucky are eligible to use University Health Service (UHS) for their health care.

 Walk-in appointments are available during Saturday morning clinic from 9 to 11 a.m.

-During all other clinic times, appointments are recommended.
+During all other clinic times, appointments are required.
 If it appears that all appointments are booked, students can call the Phone Information Nurse at 859-323-4636 to see their options for appointment availability.

 Reasons to be seen in Saturday clinic include, but are not limited to: